 - The Oxford English Dictionary Online (OED)

-- Oxford Dictionaries Online (ODO), our modern English dictionary site
+- Oxford Dictionaries, our modern English dictionary site

 - Oxford Language Dictionaries Online, our bilingual dictionary site

-What are the main differences between the OED and ODO?
+What are the main differences between the OED and Oxford Dictionaries?

-The OED and the dictionaries in ODO are themselves very different.
-While ODO focuses on the current language and practical usage, the OED shows how words and meanings have changed over time.
+The OED and the dictionaries in Oxford Dictionaries are themselves very different.
+While Oxford Dictionaries focuses on the current language and practical usage, the OED shows how words and meanings have changed over time.

-Both the OED and ODO contain a wealth of evidence from real English to show how words are used in context.
+Both the OED and Oxford Dictionaries contain a wealth of evidence from real English to show how words are used in context.
 In the OED each word meaning is illustrated by a set of quotations, spanning perhaps many centuries, from the earliest recorded appearance to the most recent recorded usages.
-In ODO, the evidence is derived from the 2.3 billion word Oxford English Corpus, a huge databank of 21st century English, and each word sense in the dictionary is linked to a set of sentences so you can see how people are using the language today.
+In Oxford Dictionaries, the evidence is derived from the 2.3 billion word Oxford English Corpus, a huge databank of 21st century English, and each word sense in the dictionary is linked to a set of sentences so you can see how people are using the language today.